OSGeo/gdal/doc/source/programs/sozip.rst

     --enable-sozip=auto mode.
 Defaults to 1 MB byte.
 The value is specified in bytes, or K, M or G suffix can be respecively used to specify a value in kilo-bytes, mega-bytes or giga-bytes.

+.. option:: --content-type=<value>

+    Store the Content-Type for the file being added as a key-value pair in the extra field extension 'KV' (0x564b) dedicated to storing key-value pair metadata

 .. option:: <zip_filename>